Window: Technologies

 In the 13th century BC, the earliest windows were unglazed openings in a roof to admit light during the day.
 Later, windows were covered with animal hide, cloth, or wood.
 Shutters that could be opened and closed came next.
 Over time, windows were built that both protected the inhabitants from the elements and transmitted light, using multiple small pieces of translucent material, such as flattened pieces of translucent animal horn, paper sheets, thin slices of marble (such as fengite), or pieces of glass, set in frameworks of wood, iron or lead.
 In the Far East, paper was used to fill windows.

 The Romans were the first known users of glass for windows, exploiting a technology likely first developed in Roman Egypt.
 Specifically, in Alexandria c.
 100 CE, cast-glass windows, albeit with poor optical properties, began to appear, but these were small thick productions, little more than blown-glass jars (cylindrical shapes) flattened out into sheets with circular striation patterns throughout.
 (Compare traditional church windows made of stained glass.)
 It would be over a millennium before window glass became transparent enough to see through clearly, as we expect now.
-(However, ancient Roman windows were still very useful, as they presented "an often-overlooked advance in heating technology (allowing solar heat to enter a home or building while preventing the warmed air from escaping).")
+However, ancient Roman windows were still very useful, as they presented "an often-overlooked advance in heating technology", by facilitating solar heat to come into a building while stopping warm air from leaving.
 In 1154, Al-Idrisi described glass windows as a feature of the palace belonging to the king of the Ghana Empire.

 Over the centuries techniques were developed to shear through one side of a blown glass cylinder and produce thinner rectangular window panes from the same amount of glass material.
 This gave rise to tall narrow windows, usually separated by a vertical support called a mullion.
 Mullioned glass windows were the windows of choice among the European well-to-do, whereas paper windows were economical and widely used in ancient China, Korea, and Japan.
 In England, glass became common in the windows of ordinary homes only in the early 17th century, whereas windows made up of panes of flattened animal horn were used as early as the 14th century.

 Modern-style floor-to-ceiling windows became possible only after the industrial plate glass-making processes were perfected in the late 19th century.
 Modern windows are usually filled using glass, although transparent plastic is also used.